mtargonski/boneIO-docusaurus/docs/02-configuration/dallas.md

 ![Dallas](/img/ds18b20.png#thumbnail)

-DS18B20 is 1-wire temperature sensor.
+DS18B20 is a 1-wire temperature sensor.
 Currently in boneIO it can be connected only through [DS2482](./ds2482).
 Read [DS2482](./ds2482). to find out how to retrieve address of your DS18B20.